Family and Friends Care

 An Adoption Order in favour of a relative or foster carer (who was a Connected Person) with whom a child is living may be an appropriate outcome as part of a permanence plan for a Child in Need or a Child in Care.

 Local authorities must make arrangements, as part of their adoption service, for the provision of a range of adoption support services.
-They then have to undertake assessments of the need for adoption support services at the request of the adopted child, adoptive parents and their families, as well as birth relatives.
+In Derbyshire this is now provided by Adoption East Midlands.
+They will undertake assessments of the need for adoption support services at the request of the adopted child, adoptive parents and their families, as well as birth relatives.
 The support required is then set out in an Adoption Support Plan and this may include financial support.

 See the Adoption Financial Support Scheme, for details of what financial assistance may be available to holders of Adoption Orders, the applicable criteria and who within the local authority will make decisions under the policy.